josbeir/cakephp-docs-md/docs/3/en/core-libraries/validation.md

 - `update` The field can be empty when validating an **update** operation.
 - A callback that returns `true` or `false` to indicate whether a field is allowed to be empty.
-See the [conditional-validation](#conditional-validation) section for examples on how to use this parameter.
+See the [Conditional Validation](#conditional-validation) section for examples on how to use this parameter.

 An example of these methods in action is: